SohamUser/VowsVibe-task/README.md

 🎨 VowsVibe Frontend Intern — Task Submission

-This repository contains my implementation of the Frontend Design Task assigned as part of the VowsVibe Frontend Intern selection process.
+This repository contains my implementation of the Frontend Design Task for the VowsVibe Frontend Intern selection process.

-The challenge was to convert a provided Figma design into a fully responsive, pixel-accurate webpage using Next.js and Tailwind CSS, with attention to typography, layout structure, spacing, responsiveness, and component reusability.
+The task involved converting a provided Figma design into a fully responsive, pixel-accurate webpage using Next.js and Tailwind CSS, ensuring attention to typography, spacing, layout structure, and component reusability.

 🚀 Live Demo